Overview

 High Availability (HA) is the elimination of single points of failure to ensure that applications continue to operate when a component they depend on, such as a server, fails.

-HA for Daml solutions focuses on the following components running in separate processes:
+In Daml solutions, HA focuses on the following components running in separate processes:

 • Participant nodes